-Cyber security analysts are often the first and last line of defence against cyber-attacks.
-They are the ones who not only have to deal with the actual technical implementation but also train the broader workforce on the proper usage of systems and work through crises.
+Cyber security analysts are often the first and last line of defence against cyberattacks.
+They are the ones who have to deal with the technical implementation.
+They also train the broader workforce on the proper usage of systems and work through crises.

 Academic Qualifications

-- It would help if you were well-versed with the core IT platforms that your employer is using, their weaknesses and how to overcome them.
-Graduating from a top university will add to your overall attractiveness and make it possible for you to apply to more reputable and, thus, higher-paying companies.
+- It would help if you were well-versed in the core IT platforms that your employer is using, their weaknesses, and how to overcome them.
+Graduating from a top university will add to your attractiveness.
+It will also make it possible for you to apply to more reputable and, thus, higher-paying companies.

-- Regarding specific degrees, IT and computer science-related fields would be the top preference.
-Some universities offer specific cyber, IT, informatics and network security courses.
+- Of specific degrees, IT and computer science-related fields would be the top preference.
+Some universities offer specific cyber, IT, informatics, and network security courses.

-- Graduates with these degrees would have a leg up, but since the demand for cyber security professionals far outstrips the supply, graduates in other technical fields, such as science, mathematics and engineering, and even business, have more than a fair chance of getting hired.
+- Graduates with these degrees would have a leg up.
+Yet, the demand for cyber security professionals far outstrips the supply.
+This means graduates in other technical fields have a good chance of getting hired.
+These fields include science, mathematics, engineering, and even business.

-There are many cybersecurity-related certifications which are well-recognised in the industry.
+Many cybersecurity-related certifications are well-recognised in the industry.
 They can be general or tailored towards a specific role that you are aiming for.
 Here are some examples:

-- Certified in Risk and Information Systems Control (CRISC) – Ideal for IT risk management professionals but can also benefit control and assurance teams and is all about the impact of IT risks – from identification to mitigation and control.
+- Certified in Risk and Information Systems Control (CRISC) is ideal for IT risk management professionals.
+It can also benefit control and assurance teams.
+CRISC is all about the impact of IT risks, from identification to mitigation and control.

-- Certified Information Systems Auditor (CISA) – This is the route if your interests lie in the governance and audit side.
+- Certified Information Systems Auditor (CISA) – This is the route if your interests lie on the governance and audit sides.

-- Certified Information Security Manager (CISM) – This certification is well suited for information security managers and even the IT leadership within a company.
+- Certified Information Security Manager (CISM) is well suited for information security managers.
+It’s also good for IT leadership within a company.
 It adds a business flavour to IT security, creating an ideal blend of the two disciplines.

-- Certified Ethical Hacker Certification (CEH) – Certified ethical hacking is the right tool for organisations to use to protect against hackers.
-Besides being certified to detect and exploit vulnerabilities in target systems such as malware or other attacks, you will use your expertise to assess the security and effectiveness of organisations.
+- The Certified Ethical Hacker Certification (CEH) is the right tool for organisations to use to protect against hackers.
+Certified ethical hacking is the right tool for organisations to use to protect against hackers.
+You are certified to detect and exploit vulnerabilities in target systems, such as malware.
+You will use your expertise to assess the security and effectiveness of organisations.

 Certifications like these are a plus and boost your chances of being on a CV shortlist.
 All suitable certifications will have a formal exam at the end, which makes these certifications valuable.

-Having one of these makes it easy for the company to shortlist you because they can be sure that you have mastered the basics taught in the respective course.
+Having one of these makes it easy for the company to shortlist you.
+They can be sure that you have mastered the basics taught in the respective course.

-Another advantage of such certifications is the networking opportunities.
-Larger organisations usually have local associations that can help you network with other professionals in your field, which can only help you in your career.
+Another advantage of such certifications is the networking opportunity.
+Larger organisations often have local associations.
+They can help you network with other professionals in your field.
+This can only help your career.

-Just a word of caution – not all certifications are beginner-friendly.
+A word of caution: not all certifications are beginner-friendly.
 Some are for professionals with at least a few years of experience who are just looking to transition to a more senior role.
-Therefore, closely examine the curriculum before you decide to enrol.
+Thus, closely examine the curriculum before you decide to enrol.
 It should, however, give you enough ideas to start your search for the proper certification.

 Extra Education

 Doing some extra courses on security-related topics would also be an excellent idea.
-These don’t have to be formal courses, and they differ from standard certifications in the sense that you aren’t doing them for the added CV value but rather to gain some extra knowledge about the field or to fill in any holes in your understanding of certain concepts:
+These don’t have to be formal courses.
+They differ from standard certifications because you aren’t doing them for the added CV value.
+Rather, you take them to gain some extra knowledge about the field or to fill in any holes in your understanding of certain concepts.

-- Platforms like Coursera and Udemy offer good courses created by industry professionals, and you can access them at quite an affordable price.
+- Platforms like Coursera and Udemy offer good courses created by industry professionals.
+You can access them at a quite affordable price.

 - Such courses can also help you look at the various niches within the broader cybersecurity field and decide which interests you the most.

 - Lastly, remember that these don’t have to be formal courses.
-There are a lot of well-written articles and even YouTube videos which cover these topics, but the benefit of these courses is that they present the information well-structured.
+Many well-written articles and YouTube videos cover these topics.
+Yet, these courses present the information well.

 Work Experience/Internships

-Employers expect applicants to show passion or awareness about the cyber/informatics security field if they have the experience.
+Employers expect applicants to show passion for or knowledge of cyber/information security.
+This is true even if they have experience.
 Generally, this is a prerequisite for the job.

-However, there are graduate programmes and job placements for cybersecurity students and graduates that don’t require prior experience.
+Yet, there are graduate programmes and job placements for cybersecurity students and graduates.
+They don’t need prior experience.

 - Nothing adds more value to your CV than on-the-job experience.
-Even a year or two of experience can make you more attractive as a candidate since the employer knows you understand the basics of practically using your theoretical knowledge and hit the ground running from day one.
+Even a year or two of experience can make you more attractive as a candidate.
+It shows the employer you understand how to practically use your theoretical knowledge.
+You have hit the ground running from day one.

-- However, it becomes a catch-22 situation where you can find it hard to break in without experience and can only get the experience if you break into the industry first.
+- It becomes a catch-22 situation.
+You can find it hard to break in without experience.
+You can only get the experience if you break into the industry first.

 - Internships come in here.
-Internships don’t pay well (or at all in some cases), and you end up doing grunt work, but they are probably the easiest and most sure-fire way to get your foot in the door.
+Internships don’t pay well, or at all in some cases.
+You may end up doing grunt work.
+Yet, they are probably the easiest and most sure-fire way to get your foot in the door.

 - If you are a student, your college or university can likely help you connect with industry resources to secure one, or you can do it independently.
 Many companies will be happy to have an extra hand to help at a minimal cost.

 - Internships are also great for building up your CV.
-For example, it is much easier to get training in an outstanding firm than a full-time offer and having that company’s brand on your CV can boost things.
+For example, it is much easier to get training at an outstanding firm than a full-time offer, and having that company’s brand on your CV can boost things.

 - Finally, another great advantage of internships is that you may get a full-time offer from that firm if you are excellent.